WillFilipski/entro.py/README.md

 # entro.py
+## Introduction
 entro.py calculates basic informational parameters for any input string.
+To use, simply download the file "entro.py" into your working directory and load it like any other package.

+The theory underpinning the program can be found in "THEORY.md."
+It describes how and why to calculate the parameters that we can.
+Familiarity with Thermodynamic Entropy is recommended, but not required.

+## The Modules

+(WIP)

 #### Technical Aside
+*TL;DR*: The functions for calculating *doublet frequencies* and *divergence from independence* are both $O(N^2)$ with the size of the alphabet.
+Unfortunately, this is unavoidable as it arises from the underlying math involved in calculating the doublet frequencies.
+Please use caution for larger alphabets!

 In the original literature (published 1972) Gatlin references the *nearest-neighbor* experiments and uses those results to calculate the doublet frequencies.
 This will not be the method used here as it is a bit antiquated.
 It should be noted that the first viable method of genome sequencing, Sanger sequencing, would not be invented until 1977.
 Yet still, viable full-genome